The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces: Introduction

 \subsubsection{Idea of the proof of Theorem \ref{TVcor1}}

 It is not hard to reduce Theorem \ref{TVcor1} to the case that $X$ has maximal level at $p$, see Lemma \ref{T'T}.
 We sketch the proof of Theorem \ref{TVcor1} in this case.
-Relative to the canonical lifting of an ordinary point $x$ in the reduction of $X$, ordinary CM points in $X$ with reduction $x$ are like $p$-primary roots of unity relative to 1 in the open unit disc around 1 (see Proposition \ref{dJN3.2} ), and the open unit disc is the Serre-Tate deformation space of $x$.
-We need to study infinitely many Serre-Tate deformation spaces together.
+Relative to the canonical lifting of an ordinary point $x$ in the reduction of $X$, ordinary CM points in $X$ with reduction $x$ are like $p$-primary roots of unity relative to 1 in the open unit disc around 1 (see Proposition \ref{dJN3.2}).
+This is the Serre-Tate theory.
+If we only consider one such disc, Theorem \ref{TVcor1} follows from a result of Serban \cite{Ser}.
+In general, we need to study all infinitely many Serre-Tate deformation spaces together.
 In characteristic $p$, this can be achieved by Chai's global Serre-Tate theory \cite{Cha} (see \ref{GST}).
-To prove Theorem \ref{TVcor1}, we at first prove a Tate-Voloch type result in characteristic $p$ (see Corollary \ref{7.2.1}).
+To prove Theorem \ref{TVcor1}, we at first prove a Tate-Voloch type result in a family characteristic $p$ (see \ref{pf{TVcor1}}).
 Then we use the ordinary perfectoid Siegel space associated to $ X$ and the perfectoid universal covers of Serre-Tate deformation spaces to translate this result to the desired Theorem \ref{TVcor1}.